amphyvi/stringme-linux/README.md

 4. In OBS, add a Text (GDI+) source and check "Read from file".
 Select the stringme.txt file created by the script.
 By default, it'll be located in your home directory (`~`).
 5. Customize the text appearance in OBS as desired.
 That's it!
 As long as the script is running, it's updating that file for you.
 It'll check once per second to see if the track info has changed, and if so, the file - and the text on screen in OBS - will update accordingly.

+## Known compatible desktop environemnts (DEs)
+- KDE

+I know, that's a really short list.
+Please feel free to try this on other DEs and let me know how it fares :)

 ## Known compatible players (no particular order)
 - Spotify